Diversification Means Always Having To Say You’re Sorry

 Examine, for example, one of the many “periodic tables” of asset class and key index returns.
+I like the one from Callan, but there are many others.
 And now look only at the bottom line of boxes to see the worst of every year.
 It reads as such:

 Two things are clear.
 One, a diversified portfolio will often have outright losers in it.
 Two, the gap between the top dog and the mutt is often very wide.
 The opportunity to feel regret is frequent.
 Alas, diversification usually doesn’t feel very good.

-2017 was a a good example of this discomfort.
-Take a balanced portfolio of a 60% Equity 40% Fixed income mix -The return of this reasonable portfolio in 2017?
-8.319%.
-That’s right, just 8.319%.
-Plenty of asset classes performed poorly in 2017.
-The rub is that the S&P 500, by far the most popular proxy for “the market” returned more than 13%.
-Though that gap of about 7% is small compared to some of the big gaps shown above, many investors still seem to have a sense of frustration over their portfolios.
+The return of this reasonable portfolio in 2014?
+5.2%.
+That’s right, just 5.2%.
+Plenty of asset classes performed poorly last year.
+The rub is that the S&P 500, by far the most popular proxy for “the market” returned more than 13% in 2014.
+Though that gap of about 8% is small compared to some of the big gaps mentioned above, many investors still seem to have a sense of frustration over their portfolios.